Vvekkk/Jarvis/README.md

 # Jarvis
-JARVIS- AI Desktop Voice Assistant i have developed a python program to get some general task done.
+# JARVIS- AI Desktop Voice Assistant
+I have developed a python program to get some general task done.
 It takes voice input and can do some general tasks like google assistant.
 We have used python built-in modules and library for this, some are -

 from re import S
 from time import struct_time